 So is outsourcing the solution?

 Though outsourcing may not be an alternative in your business, it is very suitable for administrative functions such as auditing and accounting.
-The greatest part about outsourcing the bookkeeping task is that you don’t get to do a thing.
+The greatest part about outsourcing the bookkeeping services is that you don’t get to do a thing.
 Everything is handled by the hired company, from the coaching, hiring and even supervision of workers who will carry out the bookkeeping work for you.

 To add to that, you can leave the current company when they fail to perform to your expectations and move on to hiring a better one.
 Firing and retraining isn’t necessary when you outsource all accounting and you should definitely expect to receive some qualified auditors when you choose this option.